guillemdlopez/Pandabize_Eshop/README.md

 ## User credentials

-🚨If you want to try it with Postman, please remember that **you need to be authenticated**🚨

 If you **do not** want to create you own account, but still want to try the app, you can log in with the following credentials:

 ```